-Montana artist, Ott Jones, a professional sculptor for 30 years, has created a diverse collection of wildlife and sporting themed bronzes.
-His sculptures are recogized for their strong compositions, striking textures and subtly colored patinas.
-Ott’s work honestly reflects his fascination for his subjects and passion for the great outdoors.
+Ott Jones, a professional sculptor for 35 years, has created a diverse collection of wildlife and sporting bronzes.
+His pieces are known for their strong compositions, diverse textures and subtly colored patinas.

-Attending Washington State University on a tennis scholarship, he graduated with a BA in education in 1982.
-After college Ott worked as a fishing guide for three summers and a welder’s helper in the Prudhoe Bay oil fields.
+Attending Washington State University on a tennis scholarship, he graduated with a degree in education.
+After college Ott worked as a fishing guide on the Alaskan Peninsula for three summers and a welder’s helper in Prudhoe Bay for a year.
 It was during his time spent in Alaska that he realized he wanted to become a professional sculptor.
-Between his Alaska jobs, he studied under acclaimed sculptress, Veryl Goodnight.

 Ott, his wife Joan of 34 years, and their four children live in Bozeman, Montana.
 "I am fortunate in having a career as a wildlife sculptor and being able to support my family while living in Montana.
 "It’s a wonderful place to call home and provides such great outdoor opportunities and inspiration for my work.”